STEELISI/steelisi.github.io/DISCERN/study/README.md

 - **How is user privacy protected?**
   - We anonymize all data that could reveal a user's identity.
 Here is the list of all data collected and how it is processed:
-    - Testbed node name (chosen by user, anonymized by us)
+    - Testbed node name
     - Allocation name (chosen by user, anonymized by us)
     - Project name (chosen by user, anonymized by us)
     - Experiment name (chosen by user, anonymized by us)
     - Timestamp in Epoch time
     - CPU load (percentage 0-100)
-    - File name and operation (create, open, read, delete, write, permission change) - only for system files
+    - File name and operation (create, delete, write), anonymized file owner and group, file hash - only for system files in the following directories: /tmp, /boot, /root, /bin, /usr, /etc
-    - File owner (anonymized)
-    - File group (anonymized)
-    - Network packets: timestamp
-    - Network packets: length
-    - Network packets: device (e.g. eth0, eth1)
-    - Network packets: link protocol, transport protocol, network protocol, source and destination port number
-    - Network packets: source and destination IP address
+    - Network packets: timestamp, length, device (e.g. eth0, eth1), link protocol, transport protocol, network protocol, source and destination port number, source and destination IP address (both addresses have last octet anonymized)
-    - System processes: process id, parent process id, memory usage, thread usage, state, user id (numeric), group id (numeric)
+    - System processes: process id, parent process id, memory usage, thread usage, state, user id (numeric), group id (numeric), process name
-    - System processes: process name

     We anonymize necessary pieces of information by replacing strings with random other strings in a consistent manner for a given user.
 This approach to anonymization requires us to keep a mapping of the original and the replacement string.
 After the user